orellabac/onprem-install/docs/src/configs/service-overview.md

 ---
-title: Services Overview
+title: Architecture Overview
-description: Get to know the CodeStream On-Prem services
+description: Get to know the CodeStream On-Prem architecture
 ---

+## Services

 **CodeStream On-Prem** is made up of a number of services that run on the _backend_.
 Clients, extensions that run in the IDEs, connect to two of them.